AR-Rosas/tradealink/content/blog/concierge-one-person-scope.md

 ### Implementation support

-We can help wire together the pieces and get you to a working baseline.
+I can wire together the pieces and get you to a working baseline—often by shipping a clean Nuxt front-end plus the underlying ops automation.

 ## Not a fit (and why)